-Are your dog’s supplements free of mystery ingredients like fillers and binders?
+Are your dog’s supplements free of harmful ingredients?
 In most cases, your answer should be no.

 While the manufacturer will show you the Active Ingredients in their dog supplements … they keep quiet about the Inactive Ingredients.
 In fact, many supplement containers don’t even mention their inactive ingredients.
 And there’s a reason for that … they don’t want you to know!

 So I’m going to help you decipher what hidden ingredients might be in your dog’s supplements.
 But first, let me explain why it’s important that you know about the hidden ingredients (even if you’re buying natural products) …

 You might think the supplements you buy for your dog are tightly regulated.
 Sadly, this isn’t the case.
 There are a few rules, but most dog supplements don’t go through any approval process.

 - AAFCO (American Association Of Feed Control Officials) only allows ingredients in supplements if they’re approved as a pet food ingredient.
 That means manufacturers can’t include something like milk thistle or dandelion in a supplement if they want AAFCO approval.

 - The FDA (US Food and Drug Administration) lists ingredients that are “generally recognized as safe” (GRAS) – but animal supplements aren’t included under their DSHEA (Dietary Supplement Health and Education Act), so GRAS doesn’t mean it’s safe for your dog.

 In a nutshell, this means it’s your job to make sure there aren’t any nasty ingredients in your dog’s supplements because nobody else is doing it for you.
 Let’s talk about those hidden, inactive ingredients, then I’ll tell you how to avoid them.

 Excipients are chemicals added to your dog’s supplements.
 Many are toxic and foreign to your dog’s body and they pose unpredictable health risks.
 Excipients include things like:[one_half_first]